 - Amer Fort is the residence palace of royal families.

 History of Amer Fort – Interesting Facts

 Raja Maan Singh was among the first war chiefs in the army of Akbar.
 He was his trusted general.
-And King Akbar honoured Raja Maan Singh by including him in his Navaratnas of his royal court (9gems).
-He started the construction of a white and red sand stone fortress palace in 1592 which is the present day Amer Fort.
+And King Akbar honored Raja Maan Singh by including him in his Navaratnas of his royal court (9gems).
+He started the construction of a white and red sandstone fortress-palace in 1592 which is the present-day Amer Fort.
 He also built a temple devoted to his patron goddess, Sheela Mata.

 Amber Fort Jaipur – The Architectural and Mesmerizing Beauty

-The fort is constructed in red and white sand stones.
+The fort is constructed in red and white sandstones.
 Amber Fort is a wonderful example of Ancient Indian Architecture.
 The fort is a fine mixture of Rajput and Hindu architectural beauty.
-It also combines the artistic beauty of Muslim and Hindu architectural.
+It also combines the artistic beauty of Muslim and Hindu architecture.
 The walls and the ceilings of the fort are beautifully ornamented.
 You will find several ancient paintings here.
-The fort has several gates divided into series an every gate has a very incredible architectural and structural design.
-The fort has many places such as Sukh Mandir, Diwan – e- Aam, Sheesh Mahal etc.
+The fort has several gates divided into series every gate has a very incredible architectural and structural design.
+The fort has many places such as Sukh Mandir, Diwan – e- Aam, Sheesh Mahal, etc.